manasidek/stock_analysis/README.md

 ## Summary

 ### Advantages of Refactoring Code
-- Refactoring can make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read
+- Refactoring can make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 ### Disadvantages of Refactoring Code
-- If refactoring is not done properly then it may introduce new bugs and errors into the code.
+- If refactoring is not done properly, then it may introduce new bugs and errors into the code.
 - Refactoring can be time comsuming if the code is long and complicated.

 ### Pros of the refactored VBA script
-- The refactored code will run perfectly well for other years as well without affecting the performance significatly for the same stocks.
+- The refactored code will run perfectly well if other years are added to the dataset for the same stocks, without affecting the performance significantly.

 ### Cons of the recatored VBA script
-- If more stocks are introduced in the dataset, it will require only a change in the code to include those additional stocks in the 'tickers' array.
+- If more stocks are introduced in the dataset, it will require a change in the code to include those additional stocks in the 'tickers' array.
+If the number of new stocks is too high, then the code will need to be modified to dynamically read those new stock tickers from the dataset.